Welcome to today's edition of the Rush 24-7 podcast.

 And you might even say that the Republican Party is in the situation it's in precisely because of the people like Colin Powell and John McCain and others who have devised this new definition and identity of the party, which is responsible for electing Democrats all over this country.

-So, I mean, I I think it's actually uh somewhat funny.
+So, I mean, I think it's actually somewhat funny.

 I really do.

-This did they they under they misunderstand the whole point of this program of what we do here?
+They misunderstand the whole point of this program and what we do here.

 So I know what really has Colin Powell upset is because I said his endorsement of Obama was about race.